codebytes/codebytes.github.io/_posts/2023-12-03-containerizing-dotnet.md

 ## Containerizing .NET with dotnet publish

 .NET has a built-in mechanism for building and packaging applications into Docker images.
 This approach is ideal for those who want to focus on application development rather than managing Docker images.
 We'll explore how to containerize .NET applications using `dotnet publish`.
 This method doesn't require a Dockerfile.
-This approach is ideal for those who want to focus on application development rather than managing Docker images.
+Instead, it uses a set of publish properties to build and package applications into Docker images.

 Starting from scratch, we'll containerize a simple dotnet application using the dotnet CLI.